 Monday - Saturday 12 pm - 12 am.

-The William IV Pub Norwich Bed and Breakfast offers a warm welcome to this historic city.
+The William 4th Inn and Bed and Breakfast in Norwich offers a warm welcome to this historic city.

-Originally the cottage home of a Mousehold Shepherd, The King William IV now stands in its garden grounds.
+Originally the cottage home of a Mousehold shepherd, The King William IV now stands in the garden grounds,

 Telegraph Lane in those days would have been no more than a footpath leading from Gas Hill to Yarmouth Road.

 The lane named after the semaphoring system used in 1807, when the site of the water tower was as a vantage point to

 receive signals from Great Yarmouth should the French Invade.